- Find a Provider

 - Targeted therapy

 The best treatment for colon cancer is prevention.
 Adopting a healthy lifestyle is key: eating a balanced diet, engaging in regular physical activity, not smoking, and limiting alcohol consumption.

 Screening tests are also important too.
 These can diagnose colon and rectal cancer in early, more treatable stages and often catch cancer before symptoms develop.

 Current guidelines recommend men and women at average risk of colorectal cancer should get a screening colonoscopy every 10 years beginning at age 45.
 African American men and women should begin regular screening colonoscopies at age 40.
 But check with your physician; based on family history, genetics, or symptoms, they may recommend starting screenings earlier.

-Redeemer Health provides compassionate care for GI cancer convenient to Northeast Philadelphia, Bucks County, and Montgomery County.
+Redeemer Health in partnership with MD Anderson at Cooper provides compassionate care for GI cancer convenient to Northeast Philadelphia, Bucks County, and Montgomery County.

 Redeemer Health in partnership with MD Anderson Cancer Center at Cooper